tommyod/KDEpy/README.md

 ![Plot](./example.png)

 The package consists of three algorithms.
 Here's a brief explanation:

-- `NaiveKDE` - A naive computation.
+- [`NaiveKDE`](https://kdepy.readthedocs.io/en/latest/API.html#naivekde) - A naive computation.
 Supports N-dimensional data, variable bandwidth, weighted data and many kernel functions.
-Slow on large data sets.
+Very slow on large data sets.
-- `TreeKDE` - A tree-based computation.
+- [`TreeKDE`](https://kdepy.readthedocs.io/en/latest/API.html#treekde) - A tree-based computation.
 Supports the same features as the naive algorithm, but is faster at the expense of small inaccuracy when using a kernel without finite support.
-- `FFTKDE` - A fast, FFT-based computation on univariate data.
+- [`FFTKDE`](https://kdepy.readthedocs.io/en/latest/API.html#fftkde) - A fast, FFT-based computation for 1D and 2D data.
 Supports weighted data and many kernels, but not variable bandwidth.
 Must be evaluated on an equidistant grid, the finer the grid the higher the accuracy.

 ## Issues and contributing